hectorddmx/hectorddmx/README.md

 - 🔭 I’m currently working as the Global Head of Department in Distillery.
 - 🌱 I’m currently learning Phoenix Live View and Surface to design reusable components.
 - 👯 I’m looking to collaborate on IOT and XR projects.
-- 🤔 I’m looking for help doing or organization meetups.
+- 🤔 I’m looking for help organizing meetups.
 - 💬 Ask me anything about iOS!

 <!--